telerik/kendo-ui-core/docs/controls/interactivity/sortable/how-to/reorderable-grid-wth-restricted-rows.md

 ---
-title: Reorderable grid with restricted rows
+title: Create Reorderable Grid with Restricted Rows
-page_title: Reorderable grid with restricted rows | Kendo UI Sortable
+page_title: Create Reorderable Grid with Restricted Rows | Kendo UI Sortable
-description: "Learn how to restrict rows reordering in Kendo UI Grid with Kendo UI Sortable widget."
+description: "Learn how to restrict rows reordering in a Kendo UI Grid with a Kendo UI Sortable widget."
 slug: howto_restrict_reordergridrows_sortable
 ---

-# Create Reorderable Grid with restricted rows
+# Create Reorderable Grid with Restricted Rows

-The example below demonstrates how to reorder Grid rows using the Kendo UI Sortable widget and disable the top rows from reordering
+The example below demonstrates how to reorder Grid rows using the Kendo UI Sortable widget and disable the top rows from reordering.

 ###### Example